oleg-koval/counter-interview.dev/_examples/8-questions-to-fit-candidate-into-team.md

 ---
-title: 7 Key questions, to fit candidate into team
+title: 8 Questions, to fit candidate into team
 author: Ievgenii Vdovenko
 role:  interviewer
 overview: Aim of this questions is to build happy team.
 My believe is - if team is happy, it's more productive.